probcomp/red_green_playground/HALLUCINATION_MODE.md

 2. **Low Probability**: Start with low random hallucination probability (e.g., 0.05) to avoid clutter
 3. **Visual Inspection**: Use the frame slider to scrub through and verify hallucinations appear correctly
 4. **Reproducibility**: Save your random seed if you want to reproduce the exact same random hallucinations
-5. **Interactive Setup**: Use drag-and-drop to visually set key hallucination directions
+5. **Interactive Setup**: Use drag-and-drop **directly on the video player canvas** to visually set key hallucination directions
 6. **Speed Matching**: Key hallucinations default to the regular ball's speed for consistency
 7. **Max Active Control**: Adjust max active hallucinations to prevent overwhelming the scene
 8. **Disguise Mode**: Use disguise mode when you want observers to focus on motion patterns rather than colors
 9. **Lift Up Feature**: Use when you need to verify the ground truth position during complex scenarios
+10. **Quick Iteration**: Auto-simulation makes it fast to add, edit, and test hallucinations
+11. **Edit Mode**: The currently edited hallucination is highlighted with a purple border in the list
+12. **Load and Go**: Loading a JSON file automatically runs the simulation - no need to click simulate

 ## Technical Details